crespohector/welcome-to-mod-7/README.md

 # Phase 3 - Pregrading / Grading

-## Cheating
-Students plagiarising another student's source code will be dismissed.
-Capstone project is an assessment to utilize the knowledge gained from the previous modules to build what you learned.

 ## Pregrading
 Pre-grading will start on the **beginning of Thursday** at **9AM PT** on the second week of capstone development.
 Our grading process will be identical to the final grading process and students will receive pregrading scorecards.
-There are no requirements associated with pre-grading and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out minor edits / corrections that will make your project passing the following Monday when projects are due.
+There are no requirements associated with pre-grading and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out as many bugs / corrections that will help make your project passing the following Monday when projects are due.
 And if your project passes at pregrading all you'll have to do is not break your site over the weekend!
 In addition, pre-grading will be a priority over answering questions in the lecture channel.
 TA's will still check periodically to help with questions, and free feel to also help your peer's as well!

 *Note- we will do a scorecard demo of how the grading process looks like, two days before pregrading starts*